skeema/skeema/doc/config.md

 ## Configuration

+**This document describes *how* to configure Skeema with options, in general.
+To view a reference guide of all specific options that exist, please see [options.md](options.md) instead.**

 Skeema is configured by setting options.
 These options may be provided to Skeema via the command-line and/or via option files.

 Handling and parsing of options is intentionally designed to be very similar to the MySQL client and server programs.